George Edward Kimball: Broadcast career

 Beginning in the mid-1980s, Kimball served as a regular co-host for several sports talk radio programs in the Boston area, as a television analyst for boxing broadcasts on the Fox SportsNet and Comcast networks, and as a panelist for several PBS programs produced by WGBH-TV.
 He appeared (as a boxing writer covering a fight between Woody Harrelson and Antonio Banderas) in Ron Shelton's 1999 film “Play it to the Bone.”

 Family

-In a ceremony officiated by former heavyweight champion George Foreman, Kimball married New York psychiatrist Marge Marash in 2004.
+Kimball was married to Sarah Kimball, the mother of his two grown children, Darcy Maeve Kimball and George Edward Kimball IV until their divorce in 2002.
+In 2004, in a ceremony officiated by former heavyweight champion George Foreman, Kimball married New York psychiatrist Marge Marash.
 The couple lived in New York City.
-He had two children, Darcy Maeve Kimball of Denver, Colorado and George E. Kimball IV of Brooklyn, New York, stepsons Kim, Chris, and Jeremy Seeger, and four grandchildren.

 Kimball was diagnosed with cancer in 2005, and died from the disease in 2011 at age 67.